Raghav2211/todo-app-infra/todo-app/k8s/mysql/README.md

 ## Installing the Chart

-To install the chart with the release name `mysql` with secrets from secret env file,Execute dry run command for verification , then the command :
+To install the chart with the release name `mysql` with secret file,Execute dry run command for verification , then the command :

 ```bash
 $ helm install --dry-run --debug --name mysql ./mysql -f ./mysql/env/<env>/secret.yaml